-We are offering 1,850,000 Units, assuming a public offering price of \$12.00 (the midpoint of the price range as set forth on the cover page of this prospectus).
-Each Unit will consist of one share of our common stock and three-quarter Warrant.
-We are also offering to those purchasers, if any, whose purchase of Units in this offering would otherwise result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding common stock immediately following the consummation of this offering, the opportunity to purchaser so chooses, Pre-funded Units in lieu of Units that would otherwise result in the purchaser's beneficial ownership exceeding 4.99% (or, at the election of the purchaser so chooses, Pre-funded Units on the purchaser so chooses, Pre-funded Units in lieu of Units that would otherwise result in the purchaser's beneficial ownership exceeding 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding common stock, each Pre-funded Unit consisting of one Pre-Funded Warrant and three-quarter Warrant.
-We are offering up to 1,850,000 Units and up to 1,850,000 Pre-funded Units, in the aggregate not exceeding more than a total of 1,850,000 units.
+We are offering 1,800,000 Units, assuming a public offering price of \$10.00 (the midpoint of the price range as set forth on the cover page of this prospectus).
+Each Unit will consist of one share of our common stock and one Warrant.
+We are also offering to those purchasers, if any, whose purchase of Units in this offering would otherwise result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding common stock immediately following the consummation of this offering, the opportunity to purchase, if the purchaser so chooses, Pre-funded Units in lieu of Units that would otherwise result in the purchaser's beneficial ownership exceeding 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding common stock, each Pre-funded Unit consisting of one Pre-Funded Warrant and one Warrant.
+We are offering up to 1,800,000 Units and up to 1,800,000 Pre-funded Units, in the aggregate not exceeding more than a total of 1,800,000 units.
 For each Pre-funded Unit we sell, the number of Units we are offering will be decreased on a one-for-one basis.
 Units and Pre-funded Units will not be issued or certificated.
 The shares of common stock or Pre-funded Warrants, as the case may be, and the Warrants included in the Units or the Pre-funded Units, can only be purchased together in this offering, but the securities contained in the Units or Pre-funded Units will be issued separately and will be immediately separable upon issuance.